chamster24/intra-chat/README.md

-# intra-chat
+# IntrAChat
+_Absolute Anarchy, No Moderation._

 Simple chatting app for talking between people.
+This app is unique as it doesn't require an account - rather, you enter a room code to talk.